globalcve/globalcve/README.md

   Built with serverless architecture and clean UI logic, GlobalCVE is fast, forkable, and easy to integrate.

 - **Security-first ethos**
-  We prioritize clarity, provenance, and responsible data use — not marketing fluff or gated dashboards.
+  We prioritize clarity, provenance, and responsible data use.
 - **Built by builders**
   This isn’t a product.
 It’s infrastructure.
 And it’s yours to use, improve, and extend.